TrademarkTrademark

 ...

-As you can see on the example above, we are wrapping the type of our dns_servers and flow_timeout_in_minutes properties in the optional() attribute, this is letting Terraform know that this property does not need to be set when we pass in our object.
-Keep in mind, if we do not pass that object in that the property will be set to null if no default value is set on the optional attribute so any code that consumes this will need to do a null check.
+In the example above, we wrap the type of our dns_servers and flow_timeout_in_minutes properties in the optional() attribute, which tells Terraform these properties don't need to be set when we pass in our object.
+Keep in mind that if you don't pass them, the property is set to null when there's no default on the optional attribute, so any code that consumes it needs a null check.

 That's a look at my favourite new features from v1.0 to v1.3 Terraform: precondition, postcondition, nullable input variables, and optional.
 I've been reaching for all of them in real code, and they've made my modules cleaner and easier to live with.